 History

-- 1580.
 The Borghese family acquires the lands that will later become Villa Borghese.
-The estate i

-- 1903.
-Villa Borghese is bought by the Italian State and formally opened to the public.
+Villa Borghese was bought by the Italian State and formally opened to the public.

 FAQs